 Below is a list of my favorite magazines for kids of all ages, organized by age beginning with magazines for the youngest children.
 Short descriptions about each magazine have been excerpted from the publishers’ information.

 Print out our library list and take it to your library to find great magazines for your child!

 Hello magazine for babies and toddlers delivers colorful images, age-appropriate stories, and fun activities parent and child can enjoy together.

 Babybug is full of brightly illustrated stories and poems that are perfect for parents and grandparents to read aloud.
 Babybug is safe for little ones to explore on their own.
-(6 months-3 years)
+(6 months to 3 years)

 Zoobies is full of animal stories, photos, and puzzles for little ones!
 Zoobies is written to introduce infants and toddlers to the wonderful world of reading.

 Humpty Dumpty is filled with stories, poems, cartoons, puzzles, games, recipes and crafts that are designed with emergent readers in mind.

-High Five (from Highlights) helps you encourage your child’s development while providing opportunities for one-on-one fun together.
-(2-6 years)
+High Five (from Highlights) helps you encourage your child’s language development while providing opportunities for one-on-one fun together.
+(2 to 6 years)

 Ladybug magazine offers enchanting stories and poems to read aloud that will spark young imaginations and develop a love of reading that will last a lifetime.
-(3-6 years)
+(3 to 6 years)

 Zootles encourages learning and active discovery of the animal world with amazing photos, fascinating illustrations, and charming cartoon characters.
 (3 to 6 years)

 National Geographic Little Kids features captivating stories and interactive games that teach children about amazing animals, cool science, and families around the world.
 (3 to 6 years)

-Each issue of Click answers kids’ questions about how the world works, and takes them on a journey of discovery about the world around them, sparking a lifelong love of learning.
+Each issue of Click answers kids’ questions about how the world works and takes them on a journey of discovery about the world around them.
+(3 to 6 years)